bbudke/BB_Lab_Protocols/DNA_Fibers.md

 - **_It is very important that cells are happy and growing prior to labeling.
 Do not use unhappy cells that seem to be growing sluggishly, cells that are less than 40% confluent, or more than 80% confluent.
 Throw the plate(s) out, re-seed new ones at an optimized density, and try again.
 This assay is just too time-consuming and labor-intensive to waste on unhappy cell cultures._**

 ## Labeling And Drug Treatment (Day 1)
+### Overview
+- Labeling times are based on what works well in U2OS cells.
+The labeling time should be sufficient to give fibers that are at least 10 μm long, but not so long that they are difficult to capture in one field or don't separate from adjacent fibers.
+Make sure fibers are sufficiently long so that there is still something to measure following HU stalling and resection.
+	- For measuring replication fork restart after stalling, the incubation time with the second label is increased to 45 minutes in order to allow time for stalled forks to restart and then replicate a sufficient length of nascent DNA to measure.
+This time can be adjusted if necessary.
+- A 5-hour incubation time in 4 mM HU is standard for monitoring MRE11-dependent resection of nascent DNA.
+Some investigators have also used a 3-hour incubation time for this purpose.
+An 8-hour incubation allows detection of DNA2-dependent, MRE11-independent resection of nascent DNA.

 ### Reagents
 - Nucleotide analogs
 	- CldU is dissolved in filtered water to 2500 μM, aliquotted, and stored ≤ -20 °C.